Fifteen15Studios/MMM-PreciousMetals/README.md

 # MMM-PreciousMetals
-Magic Mirror Module to show the price of certain precious metals (like gold and silver)
+Magic Mirror Module to show the price of certain precious metals (like gold and silver.)
+Also has the ability to show foreign exchange rates.

+This module requires that you first obtain an API key from [metals.dev](https://metals.dev).
+To obtain a key, simply click the "Sign In" button at the top of the screen.
+If you do not already have an account, it will create one.

+Default update time of every 3 hours will use 248 of your available 250 calls (for a free account) in a 31 day month.

+Sample:

 <img src="https://raw.githubusercontent.com/Fifteen15Studios/MMM-PreciousMetals/main/PreciousMetals-screenshot.png">